EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.corrsim

-Correlation between two vectors and confidence region using bootstrap Package: Util.stat Description: Calculate the correlation between two vectors and use the bootstrap method to estimate the probability to get
+Correlation between two vectors and confidence region using bootstrap Package: Util.stat Description: Calculate the correlation between two vectors and use the bootstrap method to estimate the probability to get a correlation larger than the observed correlation.